Master Key Experience – Becoming Self-Directed

 The importance of helping others can’t be stated enough, as it’s been a fabric of society since the beginning of time.
 Yet in today’s world perhaps an aspect of helping others is being missed.
 Groups and politicians pushing for assistance or highlighting situations that haven’t improved over the years while putting forth a narrative that possibly enough was done in the past miss an important point.

 “A strong man cannot help a weaker unless that weaker is willing to be helped”James Allen, As A Man Thinketh

-In fact James Allen highlights an important aspect of success and how thoughts being aligned with purpose helps to accomplish that.
+In fact James Allen highlights an important aspect of success and how thoughts being aligned with purpose helps to accomplish becoming self-directed in one’s thinking.
 This really fits and jives with something that I’m learning on my Hero’s Journey as part of the Master Key Experience,

 “There can be no progress nor achievement without sacrifice, and a man’s worldly success will be by the measure that he sacrifices … and fixes his mind on the development of his plans, and the strengthening of his resolution and self-reliance”James Allen, As A Man Thinketh